 Blackberry Raspberry Smoothie

-Blackberry raspberry smoothies are thick, creamy and the ultimate grab and go breakfast option!
-This healthy raspberry blackberry smoothie is packed with protein, healthy fats and will keep you feeling full for hours!
-You can even make this into a blackberry raspberry smoothie bowl with all your favorite toppings.
+Blackberry raspberry smoothies are thick, creamy and the ultimate grab-and-go breakfast option.
+This raspberry blackberry smoothie is packed with protein and will keep you feeling full for hours.
+This smoothie is even thick enough to be made into a smoothie bowl with all your favorite toppings.

 Why you will love this smoothie recipe